HunterStevens/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach will simply call a provided function to an array to modify.
+Map on the other hand will take that array, copy it, utilize the function given, and return the new array.

 2. What is the difference between a function and a method?
+A function is an object with commands that invoke the value.
+A method is part of a class that will utilize the constructors and instructions given.

 3. What is closure?
+Mainly a function that has access to outside variables to perform its task.

 4. Describe the four rules of the 'this' keyword.
+1)Global/World Object Binding, Implicit Binding, Explicit Binding, and New Binding

 5. Why do we need super() in an extended class?
+To inherit the parent class the extended class is calling for.
+To replace the .call method.

 ## Project Set up